MorganSchmiedt/markdown/README.md

 You can:
 - Have a look at the issues and see if you can help someone.
 - Have a look at the code and see if you can improve it.
-- Translate this README is your language.
+- Translate this README in your language.
 - Star this repo.